and their stories /15

 Emily Climbs (1925), Lucy Maude Montgomery

 Have you ever wondered where the name “Lewis” originated?
-The answer to that question does not involve a simple explanation.
-(It might be surprising to know that there are still some things in today’s world that neither Google, nor Siri, can explain!)
+Answering this question is not a simple explanation.
+It’s amazing that there are still things in the world today that neither Google nor Siri can explain!

-Luckily for those of us who reside in Westmount, preserving and professionally maintaining the City’s historical documents, images and artefacts falls within the mandate the City’s archives unit.
-As such, one can pose these types of questions and receive guidance in terms from primary- and secondary-sources in their collection.
-In addition, the Westmount Historical Association provides an additional layer of primary research to assist in this regard.
+Fortunately, the preservation and professional care of the City of Westmount’s historical documents, images and artifacts falls within the mandate of the City’s Archives Unit.
+As a resident, you can submit these types of questions and receive advice from primary and secondary sources in their collection.
+In addition, the Westmount Historical Society provides an additional level of primary research to assist in this regard.

-According to the City’s archives the street first appeared on their valuation rolls from 1887-1889.
+According to the City of Westmount archives, the street first appeared on their valuation rolls from 1887-1889.
 The street, however, was unnamed during that period.
 The street appears with the name “St. Louis” on the 1890-1891 valuation roll.
 Two years later, on the 1893-1894 valuation roll, the street appears as “Lewis”.

 In terms of the name’s origin, the publication Westmount: A Heritage to Preserve provides the following clue: “There are three clusters of heritage buildings… the first near the old station from Blenheim Place to Abbott Avenue south of St. Catherine Street, consisting of row cottages built by developers Blenheim, Lewis and Irving around 1895…” (p.
 42)

 Other contenders include: W. F. Lewis (a City councillor from 1877-1879 & 1881) and Isaac Lewis, a local developer that resided on the street during that same period.